Moist & Sticky Date and Walnut Loaf (An Old-Fashioned Recipe)

 This step is key to ensuring the flavor of the dates spreads evenly through the loaf.

-Step 2 – Make the Date Cake Batter
+Step 2 – Mix a Soft, Sticky Date Batter

 - In a large bowl, cream 7 tbsp of unsalted butter (room temperature) with 1/2 cup of brown sugar until light and fluffy.